dan-myles/ftll/README.md

 ## 🔍 Info

 ### ⚠️ NOTICE ⚠️
-> FTLL is approaching a solid beta release, there is still a bit to be done to make sure that things will be running smoothly in the future.
-This mostly has to do with moving over to the full Tauri release, its in RC now, so hopefully soon! <3
+> 9/7/2024: Hello!
+This project is in a really solid state however currently depends on Tauri, and that version is still in beta.
+On August 1st, 2024 the Tauri team wrote a post about a Tauri RC, so we are getting there!
+Once Tauri 2.0 comes out there will be a migration process and FTLL will move into beta.

 FTLL is a simple and small mod launcher & manager for DayZ, built with Rust, [Tauri](https://tauri.app), React and modern tools.
 Completely open-source and